mltomlins0n/QANotes/PegaNotes (SSA).md

 Clicking **Show completeness** adds rows to indicate values that will not be evaluated.
 These are suggested conditions to add.

 ___

+<a name="approve"></a>
+## Case Approval (Unit 21)

+Cases can either be **single approval** or **cascading approval**.

+The two types of cascading approval are **Reporting structure** and **authority matrix**.

+You use the reporting structure model when approvals **always move up** the reporting structure of the submitter or another defined list.

+You use the authority matrix model when a set of rules directs the approval chain to individuals both inside and outside the organization of the submitter.

+An authority matrix uses a decision table.
+The decision table identifies each party in the approval process as well as the conditions that determine when each party must provide approval.

+The application evaluates the decision table.
+Each satisfied row or condition adds the results to a (page) list of approvers.
+Approval assignments route to approvers in the order of list appearance.